CYBR8470/Semester-Project/docs/README.md

 - Logged-in player can click host, backend generates a new game model and redirects player to the new game page.

 ---
-## 3. As a bad actor, I want to spam host requests so that I can degrade the performance of the service.
+## 3. As a malicious user, I want to spam host requests so that I can degrade the performance of the service.
 ### Acceptance Criteria
 - Completion of 4

 ---
-## 4. As a system administrator, I want to control the creation of new games to prevent spamming.
+## 4. As a game developer, I want to control the creation of new games to prevent spamming.
 ### Acceptance Criteria
 - When a player creates a new game, the gameid links to the hosting player in a one-to-one relationship.
 - A check mechanism is in place during game creation to ensure a player does not already have a hosted game i.e. gameid=null